sayar/RedisMVA/module5_redis_python_node/README.md

 print r.smembers("countries")
 ```

-Here is the quick output that you'll get from running the above lines:
+This is the output that you'll get from running the above lines:

 ```
 Creating a set of countries in redis...